Skip to content

 48 GB+70B at Q4larger / longer context

-If you're picking hardware, 24 GB (e.g. an RTX 3090/4090) is the sweet spot for hobbyist local LLMs — it comfortably runs the popular mid-size models with room for context.
+If you're picking hardware, 24 GB (an RTX 3090 or 4090, for example) is the sweet spot for hobbyist local LLMs.
+It comfortably runs the popular mid-size models with room for context.

 When it doesn't fit: CPU offloading

 If a model is slightly too big, runtimes like llama.cpp can offload some layers to system RAM and run them on the CPU.
-It works — but every offloaded layer is dramatically slower than GPU compute, so tokens-per-second can fall off a cliff as soon as you spill out of VRAM.
-A model that's 90% on the GPU is usually fine; one that's 50% offloaded often isn't worth it.
-The goal is almost always to fit the whole model (and your working context) in VRAM.
+It works, but every offloaded layer is much slower than GPU compute, so tokens-per-second drops sharply as soon as you spill out of VRAM.
+A model that's 90% on the GPU is usually fine.
+One that's half offloaded often isn't worth it.
+The goal is almost always to fit the whole model, plus your working context, in VRAM.

 Putting it together